raorizwaniftikhar/scibert-gat/README.md

-Here's a **cleaned-up, well-structured README** version of your proposed methodology, formatted for a GitHub repository.
-I’ve included proper Markdown syntax, sectioning, and added a placeholder for your image (`Figure 3.1`).
-Make sure to replace `"images/architecture.png"` with your actual image path if it’s different.

----

 # 🧠 Hierarchical Multi-Label Classification with Graph and Contextual Embeddings

 This repository implements a multi-stage hierarchical classification framework that combines semantic and structural information through SciBERT and Graph Attention Networks (GAT).
 The architecture is designed to improve classification accuracy across multi-level category hierarchies.